myFields-Mobile/myFields-API/README.md

 **PLEASE NOTE THIS API IS UNDER ACTIVE DEVELOPMENT AND IS NOT YET READY FOR GENERAL USE.**
 We are currently resolving issues with the Oauth authentication.
-Once these issues are resolved, all of the signed requests that are currently using JsonWebToken will need to be modified to use Oauth.
+Once these issues are resolved, all of the signed requests that are currently using JsonWebToken will need to be modified to use Oauth. **Currently, the master branch is usable, but the authentication is not using Oauth and thus will not interact with myFields.info.
+The dev-master branch contains the Oauth implementation, but it is not completely functional.** See the continuing work section and the in-code comments for details.**

 ## Usage Model: